InTraSeq™ Single Cell Analysis Overview

 CST scientists rigorously validate and optimize all InTraSeq antibodies and reagents to provide consistent, high-quality results.
 The InTraSeq™ 3' Conjugate Antibody Cocktail is formulated such that all the included antibodies and reagents are at optimal concentrations and ready to use in your experiments.
 InTraSeq removes the guesswork and enables scientists to collect trustworthy data without the need for time-consuming optimization experiments.

-InTraSeq Product Offerings for Single Cell Analysis
+InTraSeq Product Offerings for Single Cell-Analysis

 Find the right solution for your workflow below.

-InTraSeq™ 3' Conjugate Antibody Cocktail
+InTraSeq™ 3' Conjugate Antibody Cocktails

 Product # | Surface Targets | Species Reactivity | Included in Cocktail? |